oJumpy/Black-Ops-3-Zombies-Info/README.md

 ---

+## Skull of Nan Sapwe Error

+### - What Causes The Error
+This error is caused by **putting the Skull of Nan Sapwe away early while zombies are still dying**.

+Starting on **Round 162+** (and [other frozen rounds](https://github.com/oJumpy/Black-Ops-3-Zombies-Info#121-123-127-129-133-135-140-141-143-150-152-153-154-162)), zombies take **1 to 3 seconds** to actually die instead of dying instantly.

+If you put the Skull away **while those zombies are still alive and being killed**, the script stops before cleaning up.
+This leaves threads permanently stuck.

+### - How To Avoid The Error
+* **Wait 1 to 3 seconds for zombies to die:** On Round 162+ especially, do not put the Skull away while zombies are actively dying.
+* **Manually swap weapons:** Always switch your weapon to put the Skull away rather than letting it do it automatically when at 0%.

+---

 ## Early Reset / G_spawn
 *(Mostly an issue on ZnS, but it can happen on any map if you spawn kill ground spawners)*